Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

-Furthermore, this upper bound can be attained if the families $\gA_i$, $i =1,\hdots, n$, are in general position. \end{lemma} \begin{proof} We denote the maximal number of regions created by an arrangement of $n$ families of $k$ parallel hyperplanes in $\sR^d$ by $r_{n,d}^k$.
+Furthermore, the upper bound is attained if the families $\gA_i$, $i =1,\hdots, n$, are in general position. \end{lemma} The proof is based on the `deletion-restriction' principle \cite{book_enum_combinatorics_2011} (or simply recursion), but simplified to our special case. \begin{proof} We denote the maximal number of regions created by an arrangement of $n$ families of $k$ parallel hyperplanes in $\sR^d$ by $r_{n,d}^k$.
 In the following, we will compute $r_{n,d}^k$ recursively over $n$ and $d$.

 First, we consider removing a family from the hyperplane arrangement $\gA$, say $\gA_n$.
 To that end, let $h\in \gA_n$ be an arbitrary hyperplane removed from $\gA$.
+Note that in the cases $h$ is parallel to or coincides with a hyperplane in $\gA_i$, the number of regions created by $\gA_n$ is strictly smaller than $r_{n,d}^k$, thus we exclude those cases in the computation of $r_{n,d}^k$.
 Then, each pair of hyperplanes formed by $h$ and a hyperplane from $\gA_i$, $i\leq n-1$ may have one intersection, which is a $(d-2)$-dimensional affine subspace.

-Observe that these $(d-2)$-dimensional affine subspaces are in turn hyperplanes if being restricted to $h$, which is of dimension $d-1$.
+Observe that these $(d-2)$-dimensional affine subspaces are in turn hyperplanes if restricted to $h$, which is of dimension $d-1$.
 Furthermore, among all such $(d-2)$-dimensional hyperplanes of $h$, the ones coming from the same families $\gA_i$, $i \in [n-1]$, are parallel.
 Hence, $h$ is divided into at most $r_{n-1,d-1}^k$ regions.

 On the other hand, observe that when adding $h$ back to $\gA \setminus \gA_n$, the number of regions added is exactly equal to the number of regions that $\gA\setminus \gA_n$ creates on $h$.
 Also, recall that $h$ is only an arbitrary representative from $k$ elements of $\gA_n$.
 Therefore, we arrive at the following recursive formula